Learn how to dodge notorious luggage-losing culprits, trace delayed baggage and navigate your way around a successful claim with these expert tips.

-This year sees the International Air Transport Association (IATA) Resolution 753 come into effect, meaning all bags will have to be tracked throughout their journey and not just at departure and arrival.
+In June 2018 the Air Transport Association (IATA) Resolution 753 came into effect, meaning all bags are now tracked throughout their journey and not just at departure and arrival.

 Do not check in last minute and, when possible, fly direct.

 ‘Luggage can get delayed when there is a short connection, when you’ve already checked in and there’s a change of aircraft, when there’s a flight delay with a connection and when there’s an error by the baggage handlers and a whole batch has ended up on the wrong flight,’ says Cathie.

 ‘Avoid very short connections if possible.
 Ideally, allow two hours minimum in the case of delays or take hand luggage only – on some airlines the allowance is quite generous.
 It is almost impossible to avoid the other scenarios.’

 Take photos of both your luggage and your tags when boarding and make sure you put your name, city and phone number of your bag.
 Or get a bag that stands out – it’s less likely to be accidently taken.

 ‘I normally write the PNR reference on luggage labels too,’ says Cathie.